 - Overly bureaucratic processes promote larger teams.
-Sometimes the systemic bureaucracy in the organization requires large numbers of people to address that bureaucracy.
+Sometimes the systemic bureaucracy in an organization requires large numbers of people to address that bureaucracy.
 We once assessed an eighty-person project team who were doing work that only required between ten and fifteen people to do the “real work” and everyone else to conform to the overhead of their traditional CMMI-compliant process.
-Sadly they didn’t rework the team and failed to produce anything after three years and many millions of dollars of investment.
+Sadly, they didn’t rework the team and failed to produce anything after three years and many millions of dollars of investment.
 As an aside, it is possible and highly desirable to effectively combine CMMI and disciplined agile approaches, but you need to overcome the cultural dissonance of the two paradigms.
-Similarly, we’ve seen teams misjudge and adopt a scaling framework such as SAFe when their situation didn’t warrant it – this motivated them to create a much larger team than they actually needed,
+Similarly, we’ve seen teams misjudge and adopt a scaling framework such as SAFe® when their situation didn’t warrant it – this motivated them to create a much larger team than they actually needed.

 - Working on large teams can lead to greater rewards.
 Similarly, someone is “empire building” and purposefully creates a large team so that they will be rewarded for doing so.
-We have worked in two organizations where before their agile transformation the pay grade of a manager was determined by the number of people the person managed.
+We have worked in two organizations where, before their agile transformation, the pay grade of a manager was determined by the number of people the person managed.
 Worse yet, in one organization the people on the larger teams tended to get better bonuses, and quicker promotions, than people on smaller teams regardless of the actual ability of the team to deliver value to the organization.

 - Reorganize the problem into a collection of smaller problems.
 Disaggregation of a large problem is performed through a combination of agile envisioning and agile business analysis.
-This is a key responsibility of your product management efforts: to feed reasonably-sized portions, called minimum business increments (MBIs) of work to your teams.
+This is a key responsibility of your product management efforts: to feed reasonably-sized portions, called minimum business increments (MBIs), of work to your teams.

 - Reduce the problem.
 Sometimes a large problem can be shrunk down through pruning features out of the vision, or at least by deferring them until later.